winniec9153/sep10-freedom-project/blog/entry02.md

 Also by using Ai(Chat GPT), I found these hardware tools I never knew existed.
 Some examples are Innovative instruments, Specialized Audio Interfaces, Unique Synthesizers, Drum Machines and Samplers, Effects Processors, Field Recorders, MIDI Controllers, etc. These pieces of hardware represent just a glimpse into the vast world of music equipment beyond the mainstream.
 They can inspire creativity and enhance your music-making process.

+#### Engineering Design process
+Right now I am currently on the stage of researching about the hardware and soft-ware technoligies connected to music.
+I got down the basic of what hardware is used and how software is an essentail in the music production.